Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-checklist.md

 This tracker documents the outstanding work required across the Dynamic Capital project.
 Check items off as they are completed.

+### Automation helper

+Run `npm run checklists -- --list` to see automation-friendly tasks mapped to this document and related checklists.
+When you need to execute the scripted steps for a section, call the helper with the relevant key, for example `npm run checklists -- --checklist dynamic-capital`.
+Optional items (long-running builds or smoke tests) are skipped by default; include them with `--include-optional`.
+You can also target individual tasks with `--only <task-id>` or exclude steps with `--skip <task-id>`.

 ## Repo-Level Action Items
 - [ ] Add default exports to all Edge Functions.
 - [ ] Build out integration tests for payment and webhook flows.